Franklin Ridge Road Connection Update

 The Administrative Record is important because this is the evidence for the lawsuit and incorporates the materials that were directly or indirectly considered by the decision maker, the City Council.
 Typically the materials that are included are the project application and supplemental documents, environmental documents, staff reports, public hearing records, and comments and submissions from interested parties.

-Next steps in the timeline: City files answer to petition > Petitioner (Save Civita Because Sudberry Won’t) files brief; City’s response > Petitioner’s reply > hearing before judge.
+Steps in the timeline: City certifies administrative record > City files answer to petition > Petitioner (Save Civita Because Sudberry Won’t) files brief; City’s response > Petitioner’s reply > hearing before judge.
 The judge will decide on the merits of the case.

-Lawsuit Fees: Funds are needed for the lawsuit.
-If you have concerns about the road connection, please consider donating to this cause.
+Lawsuit Fees: If you have concerns about the road connection, please consider donating to this cause.
 Online donation information is HERE or checks can be addressed to Save Civita and mailed to Save Civita, PO Box 23315, San Diego, CA 92193.
+Thanks to all of you who have donated to this worthwhile cause!

 Franklin Ridge Road Connection Summary